 The concentration of credit risk is mainly affected by creditors' rating and the client's industry.
-As of December 31, 2022 and 2021, 97% and 91%, respectively, of the Company's accounts receivable were concentrated on top five sales clients.
+As of December 31, 2023 and 2022, both 97% of the Company's accounts receivable were concentrated on top five sales clients.

-Please refer to note 6(b) for the details of the accounts receivable aging and loss 3) allowance.
+3) Please refer to note 6(b) for the details of the accounts receivable aging and loss allowance.